 When Can I Assert a Grandparents Right to Visitation:

 Oklahoma has established that in special circumstances, grandparents may ask to intervene as a 3rd party to a divorce or paternity action.
 They may also file their own action in Family Law Court to establish visitation with their grandchildren.

 In order to establish grandparent visitation, several things must be established in a court proceeding.
 First, the grandparent must have a preexisting relationship with the child.
 Second, there must also be a disruption of the intact nuclear family.
-This can be established by a divorce proceeding, the death of one of the parents, the incarceration of one of the parents and if the grandparent previously had “custody” even without a court order.
+This shows by a divorce proceeding, the death of one of the parents, the incarceration of one of the parents and if the grandparent previously exercise “custody” even without a court order.

-After establishing this disruption, the grandparent will have to demonstrate that there has been an extensive pre-existing relationship with the child.
+After establishing this disruption or the nonexistence of a nuclear family, the grandparent will have to demonstrate that there has been an extensive pre-existing relationship with the child.
 The Grandparent must show that to discontinue this relationship will result in the child suffering harm or potential harm without the granting of visitation rights to the grandparent of the child.

 Other Considerations The Court Looks at:

-- whether the child is in a permanent, stable, satisfactory family unit and environment,
+- if the child is in a permanent, stable, satisfactory family unit and environment;